 Using this Recipe for Most Dried Beans and Legumes

 Use this recipe for dried kidney beans, black beans, pinto beans, garbanzo beans (also called chickpeas), great northern beans, and most specialty beans.
 For more tender dried legumes, such as split peas, black-eyed peas, and lentils, use the same process but start checking the beans for tenderness in 45 minutes, or even just 30 minutes if you soak the peas.
 If you intend to use the bean broth as aquafaba (an egg or dairy replacement), please use this recipe instead.
+Kidney beans need a little extra care for safety (soak, drain, and cook in fresh water until tender at a high enough temperature).

 This master recipe looks long, but only steps 1, 5, and 10 are essential.
 The other steps cover options such as soaking, draining, and adding other ingredients.
 All the choices lead to delicious, healthy, and wildly affordable meals.
 Do what works best for your schedule and taste.